Observability through logs: Centralized logging with Loki & querying via LogQL

 You should see the

-application logs in the Logs tab in Pods Details page. -
+simple-goapplication logs in the Logs tab in Pods Details page.

 Go back to the web browser tab that opened with the topology view.
 Select the